Azure/azure-powershell/src/Support/Support/help/New-AzSupportContactProfileObject.md

 ```

 ### -PreferredSupportLanguage
-Peferred language of the contact.
+Customer preferred support language.
-This must be a valid language-contry code for one of the supported languages listed here https://azure.microsoft.com/en-us/support/faq/.
+This must be a valid language-contry code for one of the supported languages listed here https://azure.microsoft.com/support/faq/.

 ```yaml
 Type: System.String